Bundled Gradients through Contact via Randomized Smoothing: Conclusion

 \section{Conclusion}

-In this work, we have presented a method to obtain the gradient bundle through contact dynamics by using randomized smoothing.
+In this work, we have presented a method to obtain the bundled gradient through contact dynamics by using randomized smoothing.
 By applying randomized smoothing on two different contact models of implicit time-stepping and penalty, we answered what it means to take a stochastic formulation of contact dynamics.
-We then applied the gradient bundle to planning-through-contact problems, and showed that the gradient bundle enables much more stable convergence behavior compared to exact gradients.
+We then applied the bundled gradient to planning-through-contact problems, and showed that the bundled gradient enables much more stable convergence behavior compared to exact gradients.
 Through this, we answered how a stochastic formulation of dynamics might help the planning process.

-In addition to the qualitative analysis, our contribution includes taking the gradient bundle of implicit quasi-dynamic dynamics, whose explicit smooth approximations are difficult to make.
-Combining the stability of our gradients and the computational benefits of the quasi-dynamic simulation, we took a step towards stable and real-time solving of contact-rich manipulation problems.
+In addition to the qualitative analysis, our contribution includes taking the bundled gradient of implicit quasi-dynamic dynamics, whose explicit smooth approximations are difficult to make.
+Combining the stability of bundled gradients and the computational benefits of the quasi-dynamic simulation, we took a step towards stable and real-time solving of contact-rich manipulation problems.

 \begingroup { } \endgroup